AndrewMEnright/AndrewMEnright.github.io/_pages/about.md

 <div class="flex flex-column lg:flex-row align-items-center">
 	<div class="lg:text-justify lg:mr-12">
 		<p>
-			Write your biography here.
-Tell the world about yourself.
+			Hi, I am Andrew.
+I am a CS student at UTD.
 Link to your favorite <a href="http://reddit.com" target="blank">subreddit</a>.
 You can put a picture in, too.
 The code is already in, just name your picture "assets/media/prof_pic.png" and put it in the img folder.
 		<p>
 		</p>
 			Link to your social media connections, too.
 This theme is set up to use <a href="http://fortawesome.github.io/Font-Awesome/" target="blank">Font Awesome icons</a>, like the ones below.
 Update "_data/socials.yml" to adjust what socials are shown.